Vincent Eri: The Crocodile

 He is often cited as being the first Papua New Guinean national to publish a book in English; The Crocodile (a novel), which was published in 1970.
 However, in 1932, the country's first Methodist Priest, Hosea Linge, known as "Ligeremaluoga", published an autobiography that was translated as The Erstwhile Savage.

 The Crocodile is about the colonial period.
 Its title refers partially to a crocodile in Moveave and partially to the assistant district officer, Jim Green, who received the main character, Hoiri, together with other Fuzzy Wuzzy Angels in Lae during World War II.
 It was compulsory reading in secondary schools during the 1970s and 80s.
 In 2011, the Crocodile Prize was established as an annual literary award.

+Personal life

+In 1959, Eri married Margaret Karulaka, a nurse, with whom he had four sons and two daughters.
+He died of a heart attack in Port Moresby on 25 May 1992, aged 56, and was buried at his home village of Moveave.